pniewiejski/algorithms-playground/data-structures/Trees/README.md

 # Binary Search Trees 🌳

-Trees allows us to represent some hierarchical structure.
-We could name distinct elements of the tree structure:
+Trees allow us to represent some hierarchical structure.
+We could name distinct elements of the tree
+structure:

 - Root (root node) - where the tree "begins"
 - Leafs are nodes without children (bottom nodes)